urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 We went through so many names for these things.
 Crest, symbol, seal, tag, pictograph, stamp, emblem, signet, icon, glyph, holomark, visage, radigy, pattern, the list goes on for an incredibly (embarrassingly) long time.
 We argued about this, we went back and forth about it.

 Sigil won, ultimately, because of the way that it’s personified in William Gibson’s The Peripheral.
 In the far future characters talk to each other by some kind of telepresence.
 When a call comes in from someone else they first appear as a ‘sigil’.
-It’s a strange word, but we were imagining the exact same use-case.
+It’s a strange word, but we were imagining a similar use-case.

 While we can’t point to any specific parts of our visual research that reappear directly, sigil is lovingly borrowed.